Building out new lists really isn’t all that different from creating new pieces

 Dynamic Data List Display portlet provides an easy way for a user (such as a

 member of a site) to interact with whatever list is active and available.

 While it’s possible to ask everyone to contribute to the data list within the control panel, it’s much better to give them a simple way to access the list.
 Liferay provides the Dynamic Data List Display portlet to ease the integration of your new list onto your site.
 With your list in hand, head over to the page you want and add the portlet.
-It works much like the Web Content Display portlet: use the gear icon to select a list for display or use the pen/paper icon to add a new list.
+It works much like the Dynamic Data List Form portlet and the Web Content Display portlet: use the gear icon to select a list for display or use the pen/paper icon to add a new list.
+The Dynamic Data List Display portlet is a Liferay core portlet, unlike the Dynamic Data List Form portlet.
 The default display spills out the contents of the list, but can be configured to use a different display template, which is explored later in this chapter.
 The two important configuration options to consider are:

 Editable: allows users that have permission to add new entries to the list.